floooh/yakc/README.md

 # YAKC (Yet Another KC Emulator)

+NOTE: this project is abandoned.
+This is the followup project: https://floooh.github.io/tiny8bit/

 [![Build Status](https://travis-ci.org/floooh/yakc.svg)](https://travis-ci.org/floooh/yakc)

 Despite the name this is a multi-system emulator for 8-bit home computers.